Challenger Banks: Niche is the New Black

-- Automated money – Challenger banks satisfy many of their customers’ needs through different features of their apps, such as notifications for upcoming loan payments, consumer spending habits and savings predictions.
-Additional revenue can be generated through subscription services based on the huge amounts of personal data their systems could collect.
+- Automated money – Challenger banks satisfy many of their customers’ needs through different features of their apps, such as notifications for upcoming loan payments, consumer spending habits, and savings predictions.
+But additional revenue can be generated through subscription services based on the huge amounts of personal data their systems could collect.

 Currently, in the UK and Western Europe, 1 in 4 people under the age of 37 uses a challenger bank.
-More than 100,000 people are added to Monzo’s client base each month.
-Revolut is valued at 1.7 billion at this point in time.
+As a result, Monzo’s adds more than 100,000 people to its client base each month.
+Revolut current value is 1.7 billion.